aspose-total/Aspose.Total-Products/total/en/java/conversion/svg-to-ppsm/_index.md

 {{< blocks/products/pf/feature-page-header h1="Java API to Export SVG to PPSM" h2="Export SVG to PPSM via on premise Java API without using Microsoft<sup>&reg;</sup> PowerPoint or Adobe<sup>&reg;</sup> Acrobat Reader" >}}

 {{% blocks/products/pf/feature-page-summary %}}

-Using [Aspose.Total for Java](https://products.aspose.com/total/java/) you can easily convert SVG to PPSM within any Java J2SE, J2EE, J2ME application.
-Firstly, by using [Aspose.PDF for Java](https://products.aspose.com/pdf/java/), you can export SVG to PPTX.
-After that, by using [Aspose.Slides for Java](https://products.aspose.com/slides/java/) PowerPoint Processing API, you can convert PPTX to PPSM.
+Aspose.Total for Java is a comprehensive suite of components that enables developers to easily convert SVG to PPSM within any Java J2SE, J2EE, J2ME application.
+This suite of components provides a wide range of features and capabilities that make it easy to create, manipulate, and convert documents in a variety of formats.

+The process of converting SVG to PPSM begins with Aspose.PDF for Java.
+This component enables developers to export SVG to PPTX, which is a Microsoft PowerPoint presentation format.
+Once the SVG is converted to PPTX, Aspose.Slides for Java can be used to convert the PPTX to PPSM.
+Aspose.Slides for Java is a PowerPoint Processing API that provides a wide range of features and capabilities for manipulating and converting PowerPoint presentations.

+Using Aspose.Total for Java, developers can easily convert SVG to PPSM with just a few lines of code.
+The suite of components provides a comprehensive set of features and capabilities that make it easy to create, manipulate, and convert documents in a variety of formats.
+Aspose.PDF for Java enables developers to export SVG to PPTX, and Aspose.Slides for Java can then be used to convert the PPTX to PPSM.
+With Aspose.Total for Java, developers can quickly and easily convert SVG to PPSM within any Java J2SE, J2EE, or J2ME application.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}